progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Notice the last line of the file, which begins with a `^`.
 This means the tag directly above is an annotated tag and that line is the commit that the annotated tag points to.-->

-Beachte, daß die letzte Zeile der Datei mit `^` anfängt.
-Das bedeutet, daß der Tag darüber ein annotierter Tag ist und diese Zeile zeigt den Commit, auf den der annotierte Tag zeigt.
+Beachte, dass die letzte Zeile der Datei mit `^` anfängt.
+Das bedeutet, dass der Tag darüber ein annotierter Tag ist und diese Zeile zeigt den Commit, auf den der annotierte Tag zeigt.

 <!--### Data Recovery ###-->
 ### Daten Wiederherstellung ###

 <!--At some point in your Git journey, you may accidentally lose a commit.
 Generally, this happens because you force-delete a branch that had work on it, and it turns out you wanted the branch after all; or you hard-reset a branch, thus abandoning commits that you wanted something from.
 Assuming this happens, how can you get your commits back?-->

-Irgendwann wird es vielleicht mal vorkommen, daß Du während der Arbeit mit Git einen Commit verlierst.
+Irgendwann wird es vielleicht mal vorkommen, dass Du während der Arbeit mit Git einen Commit verlierst.
 Normalerweise passiert das, wenn Du versehentlich einen Branch löschst, an dem Du gearbeitet hattest und den Du noch brauchst.
-Oder Du führst `git reset --hard` aus und stellst fest, daß Du einige der Commits noch brauchst.
+Oder Du führst `git reset --hard` aus und stellst fest, dass Du einige der Commits noch brauchst.
 Nehmen wir an, Du steckst in einer solchen Situation – wie kannst Du Deine Commits wieder herstellen?

 <!--Here’s an example that hard-resets the master branch in your test repository to an older commit and then recovers the lost commits.
 First, let’s review where your repository is at this point:-->